jeanbaptistemora/fluidattacks-universe2/docs/src/docs/about/security/transparency/open-source.md

   about the quality of the source code we publish.
-  This is why we avoid common bad practices such as backdoors, exposed secrets, and the use of vulnerable dependencies.
+  This is why we avoid common bad practices such as backdoors, exposed secrets and the use of vulnerable dependencies.

-- **Transparency:** The complete history of our source code appears found [here](https://gitlab.com/fluidattacks/product/-/commits/master).
+- **Transparency:** The complete history of our source code can be found [here](https://gitlab.com/fluidattacks/product/-/commits/master).
   By publishing it,
   we let interested parties know exactly